status-im/nimbus-eth2/docs/the_nimbus_book/src/create_wallet_and_deposit.md

-## When do I need to use a validator wallet?
+## When do I need to use a  wallet?

 If you're asking yourself this question then you probably don't need to use one :)